UCPH-FOODMICRO/UCPH-FOODMICRO/index.md

 ### Data

-Within the tutorial pages referenced above, there are access to public datasets, in addition we have these datasets from various projects
+Within the tutorial pages referenced above, there are access to public datasets, in addition we have a R package only contaning data (i.e. no functions).
+These are data from various projects conducted on FOOD Microbiology.
+See [the github page](https://github.com/UCPH-FOODMICRO/microbiomedata) for information and installation.
+The data is free to be used for training, algorithm benchmarking etc. If used in publications, then please reference the paper found using the help function (?thedatasetobject) in R.

-- dataset one
-- dataset two
-- ...

 ## Student projects